• Skip to primary navigation

 Which award numbers should I use?

-When citing TRI related awards, you should cite all award numbers under which you have received TRI’s support.
+When citing TRI-related awards, you should cite all award numbers for the period during which you have received TRI’s support.
 Support is determined by the date of award.

-• Multi-year awards should cite award numbers that correspond with both the initial notice of award date and any subsequent funding years.
+Multiyear awards should cite award numbers that correspond with both the initial notice of award date and any subsequent funding years.
 For example, an awardee who received year one of funding in 2023 and year two in 2024 would need to cite both UL1 TR003107 and UM1 TR004909.
-If you have any questions about what constitutes support, when your support started, or which grants you should cite, please contact Christi Madden at CMadden2@uams.edu

 Use the tables below to identify which award number(s) you should cite.